ihmeuw/vivarium_research/docs/source/intervention_models/multiple_myeloma_treatment/index.rst

 Then:

-* In the baseline scenario, the simulated treatment regimen category is sampled with the predicted probabilities.
+* In the baseline scenario, the simulated treatment regimen category is assigned according to the output probabilities.
 * In the alternative scenarios, the probabilities are adjusted according to business rules before sampling.